-The Service Provider shall be invited to the opening of tenders for the Works Contract.
+The Consulting Engineer shall be invited to the opening of tenders for the Works Contract.
 The Client will conduct the compliance of all tender responses and identify all responsive tenders.
-The Client will issue copies of the responsive tenders electronically to the Service Provide. including the Compliance evaluation report.
+The Client will issue copies of the responsive tenders electronically to the Service Provide, including the Compliance evaluation report.

-The Service Provider shall evaluate all responsive tenders received from the Client and compile a consolidated Tender Evaluation Report for submission to the Client.
-During tender evaluation. the Service Provider shall:
+The Consulting Engineer shall evaluate all responsive tenders received from the Client and compile a consolidated Tender Evaluation Report for submission to the Client.
+During tender evaluation, the Consulting Engineer shall:

-- Conduct the technical and financial analysis and risk assessment of postulated tender as well as alternative tenders. - Advise tenderers. in terms of Conditions of Tender through the Client of any arithmetical. or other corrections made to errors in the extension of rates and/or totals in their tenders and the effect of such corrections. and receive written acceptance of such corrections. - Identify imbalanced rates and request acceptable explanations and/or adjustments thereof in terms of Conditions of Tender through the Client. which shall be taken into account in the tender evaluation process. - Make available to the Client the lowest 5 (five) responsive tenders.
+- Conduct the technical and financial analysis and risk assessment of postulated tender as well as alternative tenders. - Advise tenderers, in terms of Conditions of Tender through the Client of any arithmetical, or other corrections made to errors in the extension of rates and/or totals in their tenders and the effect of such corrections and receive written acceptance of such corrections. - Identify imbalanced rates and request acceptable explanations and/or adjustments thereof in terms of Conditions of Tender through the Client, which shall be considered in the tender evaluation process. - Make available to the Client the lowest 5 (five) responsive tenders.

-The Service Provider shall. during the tender evaluation. liaise closely with the Client with respect to any possible disqualification of tenders or issues of a substantive nature identified prior to submission of the Tender Evaluation Report.
+The Consulting Engineer shall, during the tender evaluation, liaise closely with the Client with respect to any possible disqualification of tenders or issues of a substantive nature identified prior to submission of the Tender Evaluation Report.